danielwaltz/content/articles/hello-world.md

 ## Wait... really?

 Actually, yes!
 I absolutely thought there would be a catch (especially the connection between Nuxt and my GitHub repo), but truly it ended up being that simple.
-No doubt using a public repo made things much easier for lack of requiring authentication, but still!
-This was exciting to me, and this simplicity is exactly what drew me to using Nuxt in the first place.
+No doubt using a public repo made things much easier for lack of requiring authentication, but still.
+This was exciting to me, and this simplicity is exactly what drew me to using Nuxt in the first place!

+If you're curious about how this is implemented and maybe want to try this out for yourself, the source code for my website is available [here](https://github.com/danielwaltz/daniel-waltz)!
+Plus, if you would like to see specifically the changes were required when adding this to an existing Nuxt project, check out [this commit](https://github.com/danielwaltz/daniel-waltz/commit/adbe60e2b95e3a77875fe2da5e5f5e0b4b40e941#diff-5977891bf10802cdd3cde62f0355105a1662e65b02ae4fb404a27bb0f5f53a07) in particular.

 So consider this a practice run.
 The first (and maybe also the last) post I have ever written.
+Thanks for reading!